jamesaharris/WOPR-2023/README.md

 `This is the public repo where we will be working on code and posting CAD/Brainstorming in the off season`

 The main branch is code.
-The Eng branch is for our engineering projects side.
+The Wiki is for our engineering projects side.